php-repos/phpkg-documentations/add-command.md

 As a package user, simply search online, and as soon as you reach the git repo, you can add it.

 As a package developer, there is no need to register your package in other places.
 Your package is ready to use as soon as you push it to the git.

 ## Usage

-Adding a package to your application using Saeghe add command is very easy.
+Adding a package to your application using Saeghe `add` command is very easy.
 You only need to provide a path to your desired package and Saeghe adds that package to your application.

-Pathes can be https path or SSH path to the package.
+Path can be https path or SSH path to the package.

 For https path use: